paulcalvano/paulcalvano.github.io/_posts/2024-09-03-discovering-third-party-performance-risks.markdown

 * The domain cdn.pdst.fm is loading 22KB of JavaScript, which is not compressed.
 * The domain js.adsrvr.org is render blocking, but loads towards the end of the HTML body.

 While it seems like we’re in pretty good shape, there’s still a few things that we could improve on here.
-When I started building this tool there were a few more third parties in this list - some with significant performance issues such as large inadequate compression levels, large JavaScript payloads that were not cached on their CDN, and using S3 instead of a CDN.
+When I started building this tool there were a few more third parties in this list - some with significant performance issues such as inadequate compression levels, large JavaScript payloads that were not cached on a CDN, and cacheable content delivered via S3 instead of a CDN.
 Fortunately the third parties acted on feedback I shared with them and addressed the issues.
 I’ve started using this tool to proactively assess the performance impact of third parties prior to integration.

 **What are Perf Risks and SPOF Risks?**